-Application rules define the type of SBC-based Unified Communication (UC) applications Avaya SBCE protects.
+Application rules define the type of SBC applications Avaya SBCE protects.
 You can also determine the maximum number of concurrent voice and video sessions that your network can process before resource exhaustion.

 From the menu on the left-hand side, select Domain Policies \rightarrow Application Rules